ocupop/hawaiitax/src/_staff/ellie-zhao.md

   <p>Education: Bachelor in Business Administration with a concentration in
-  Accounting and Human Resources Management from the University of Hawaii at Manoa - Shidler College of Business<br />Years of Experience: 5 Years&nbsp;<br />Languages: English, Cantonese &amp; Mandarin</p><p>Industries: Not For Profit, Manufacturing, Retail, Professional Services</p><p>&nbsp;</p><p>Ellie was born and raised in China and moved to Hawaii 13 years ago.
+  Accounting and Human Resources Management from the University of Hawaii at Manoa - Shidler College of Business<br />Years of Experience: 5 Years&nbsp;<br />Languages: English, Cantonese &amp; Mandarin<br />Industries: Not For Profit, Manufacturing, Retail, Professional Services<br />Ellie was born and raised in China and moved to Hawaii 13 years ago.
 In 2014, she received her Bachelor in Business Administration with a concentration in Accounting and Human Resources Management from the University of Hawaii at Manoa - Shidler College of Business.
 Ellie is currently the Senior Accountant of Hawaii Accounting assisting with the monthly closing of the books and producing monthly financial reports for various client with a primary focus on non-for-profit.
 She oversees the processing of&nbsp; invoices and related payments, records cash receipts and reconciles bank accounts and activity, prepares and files general excise tax returns, monitors expenses through